NeuroXAI/MoleculeX-Predictive/CSV_BASED_EXPLANATIONS.md

 ## Problem

 Multiple frontend components were continuously polling the SHAP and LIME status endpoints (`/shap_status` and `/lime_status`), causing unnecessary backend load and delays.
+Additionally, SHAP and LIME computations were being triggered multiple times from different endpoints, leading to redundant processing.

 ## Solution

 Implemented a CSV-based system where explanation data is saved to CSV files (like `predictions.csv`) and fetched from dedicated endpoints, eliminating the need for continuous polling.
+Added intelligent caching to prevent multiple computations.

 ## Changes Made